Embattled Children's Hospital doctors to exit in August

 No specific departure date was given for Dr. Adam Conley, and the statement did not offer any further explanation as to his departure.

 “I would like to thank everyone at Children’s for the tremendous honor and privilege to lead this incredible organization through a time of rapid change,” Azizkhan said.
 “I am extremely proud of all the dedicated professionals whose amazing work improves the lives of children every day."

-Azizkhan, who has been at the helm of Children's in Omaha for the past four years, was named in a lawsuit filed in January by two local doctors after 10 surgeons resigned from Children's Hospital.
-He had also been previously named in hundreds of lawsuits filed in Ohio.
+Azizkhan, who has been at the helm of Children's in Omaha for the past four years, was named in

 The lawsuit was filed in early January against the hospital; its president and CEO, Dr. Richard G. Azizkhan; and Dr. Adam Conley.
 In the complaint, Dr. Mark Puccioni, a pediatric neurosurgeon, and plastic surgeon Dr. Jason Miller expressed concerns about Conley's performance and alleged that the hospital, its CEO, and Conley himself disparaged their reputations.